An Orthogonal Classifier for Improving the Adversarial Robustness of Neural Networks: Orthogonal Classifier for Robustness Improvement

 where we have used the condition \eqref{Assump} in the equality.

 Then, we come to the first optimization objective

 which encourages the intra-class compactness of the feature representations.

-On the other hand, it is worth to notice that the greater the distance between the class centers, the harder it is to confuse the classification results.
+On the other hand, it is obvious that the greater the distance between the class centers, the harder it is to confuse the classification results.
 Therefore, in order to further improve the robustness, we expect the distance between any two class centers to be as large as possible.
 To this end, we formulate the second optimization objective as follows

 which encourages the inter-class diversity of the feature representations.

 So far, from an intuitive perspective, we have derived the optimization objectives \eqref{intra-class} and \eqref{inter-class} that are subject to the constraint \eqref{Assump}, which are same as those in \cite{pang2018,pang2020}.